WK-Kz/Color-Swap-ROA-2/README.md

 - Choose your preferred color for the selected part by clicking on the colors or entering the HEX color code directly (e.g., #FFFFFF).
 - After making changes, you can save the preset to reuse these colors later.
 - Finally, click on "Replace Colors" to apply the modification in the game.

+### Troubleshooting:
+- I can't run the Start.sh script
+    - Open terminal and navigate to this folder
+    - Type in your terminal `chmod +x Start.sh` and press enter

 ## Terms of Use:
 This repository is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).